Inspiaaa/UnityHFSM/README.md

 ## State Change Patterns

-The state machine supports two ways of changing states:
+The state machine supports three ways of changing states:

-1. Using `Transition` objects as described earlier
+1. Using `Transition` objects as described earlier.
+You can even have multiple transitions that connect the same two states.
+They are checked on every OnLogic call and can be seen as a type of polling.

    ```csharp
    fsm.AddTransition( new Transition(